react-navigation/react-navigation.github.io/versioned_docs/version-8.x/material-top-tab-navigator.md

 A material-design themed tab bar on the top of the screen that lets you switch between different routes by tapping the tabs or swiping horizontally.

-This navigator wraps [`react-native-tab-view`](tab-view.md) to provide integration with React Navigation.
-If you want to use the tab view without React Navigation integration, use the library directly instead.
+This navigator provides React Navigation integration for [`react-native-tab-view`](tab-view.md).
+If you don't need React Navigation integration, use [`react-native-tab-view`](tab-view.md) directly instead.

 ## Installation